chef/chef-analyze/docs/Upgrade_Suggestions_Data_Analysis.md

 start with the smallest tasks that the user can take, so that they start immediately, and to reduce the upcoming tasks ahead.

+A few suggestions we can make to our users are:

+1. **List of unused cookbooks that can be deleted**: for IT Operators, cleaning up their environments should be a very common task.
+We should be able to give them a list of cookbooks that aren’t used by any node, so that they can safely remove them from the Chef Infra Server
+1. **The easiest node to start upgrading**: this suggestion should include a list of steps to follow to complete the upgrade in the order that the user must execute them.
+The node must be isolated so that there is no impact with other nodes in their infrastructure
+1. **A grouped list of nodes that look similar or identical**: this would be beneficial for the user to understand batches of nodes that can be upgraded together, once the user selects a pattern of nodes, we should be able to give instructions to upgrade them in the correct order.
+Depending on the complexity of this upgrade, users might have to create environments and move nodes to the upgraded environment as appropriate
+1. **A list of actions and impact from a node on demand**: our users might know better where do they want to start upgrading their infrastructure, and so, we should provide a way for them to select a node that they would like to upgrade and we will give a recommendation of the steps to follow to do the upgrade, as well as any impact that they might have while they execute the recommendations.

 ## Downstream Impact

 TBA